fpereiro/proof/notes.md

 @1 0 1 ?z r r r r r r r
 ```

-- Petzold: "The bit order of the running total is reversed from that of the calcluated number.
+- Petzold: "The bit order of the running total is reversed from that of the calculated number.
 The least significant bit of the running total is on the left.
 The seven initialized digits of the running total are sufficient if the assumption is correct than the unknown digit is a 1.
 If an eight digit is required, then the unknown digit is 0."

 - Petzold: "The number the machine must multiply by itself consists of the number computed already (101 in this example) and a new digit assumed to be 1, so the number is actually 1011.
 To keep track of what digits are being multiplied by each other, the machine marks the digits with *x*, *y* and *z* characters.
 At any time during the multiplication, only one digit is marked with *x* and one digit with *y*, and the digit marked *x* is multiplied by the digit marked *y*.
 If the *x* and *y* markers happen to coincide, the character *z* is used, so any digit marked *z* is multiplied by itself."